-You may be leading a faculty-led program with a third-party provider, independently or at a GEO center that includes additional courses not taught by you or may include students who come from institutions other than UO.
-Each of these cases potentially involves different grading procedures, which are outlined here:
+You may be leading a faculty-led program with a third-party provider, independently, or at a GEO center that includes additional courses not taught by you or may include students who come from institutions other than UO.
+Each of these cases potentially involves different grading procedures, which are outlined here below.
+Note that there may be exceptions to some of these procedures.
+You should discuss grading procedures with your GEO program coordinator during your one-on-one orientation prior to your program start date.

-Non-GEO center programs with UO students only:
+Non-GEO center faculty led programs with UO students only:

-- Grades for UO students are to be entered directly into DuckWeb. - CRN numbers are created for your courses, allowing you to enter grades in the same way as you would for regular campus-based courses.

-You are not responsible for entering grades for courses taught by on-site instructors.
+- Grades for UO students are to be entered directly into DuckWeb. - CRN numbers are created for your courses, allowing you to enter grades in the same way as you would for regular campus-based courses. - You are not responsible for entering grades for courses taught by on-site instructors.